FA22B/bothq-presentation/presentation.md

     log.debug("Greeting channel is \"" + greetingChannel.getName() + "\"");

     String messageValue = message.get(guild.getIdLong()).getValue();

-    // It would be nice to have a proper service which allows for proper usage of objects,
-    // allowing things like {user.<name,mention>} etc.
     messageValue = messageValue.replace("{user.name}", event.getUser().getEffectiveName());
     messageValue = messageValue.replace("{user.mention}", event.getUser().getAsMention());